 You spent hours choosing the perfect resume template.
 It has a sleek sidebar, a headshot placeholder, colorful skill bars, and a two-column layout with icons next to each section heading.
 It looks stunning in your word processor.
 There is just one problem: the software that actually reads your resume cannot understand any of it.

 Before a human recruiter ever sees your resume, it passes through an Applicant Tracking System (ATS).
-The ATS must first parse your document — convert it from its original format into structured text data that can be searched, scored, and ranked against the job description.
+The ATS must first parse your document, converting it from its original format into structured text data that can be searched, scored, and ranked against the job description.
 Fancy templates with graphics, tables, multiple columns, and embedded images make this parsing step unreliable or even impossible.
-The result?
-Your resume is silently filtered out, and you never know why.
+The result: your resume is silently ranked last, and you never know why.

 This is not a niche problem.
-Over 97% of Fortune 500 companies and roughly 75% of all employers use ATS software to manage applications.
+98% of Fortune 500 companies and roughly 75% of all employers use ATS software to manage applications (Jobscan, 2026).
 If your resume cannot be parsed correctly, it does not matter how qualified you are.
+And notably, 92% of ATS systems do not hard-reject on score alone; they rank and sort.
+A corrupted or partially parsed resume does not bounce back with an error, it simply ranks last in the queue.

 How ATS Parsing Actually Works